Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 Why?
 Because only **Capital icons** actually do something.
 The other icons _modify_ what the Capital does if they're on a path connected to it.

+A Capital icon is bigger and marked by castle icons on all 4 sides.
+In the base game, the only Capitals are the Role Icons and the white Neutral icon.

 The score of every player _is_ their Role's strength.
 For example, if the Brother of Warfare has a map that scores 8, then the current strength of your empire's military is 8.

 Calculating your score has three steps.
-* Find all your Capital icons (which will be your Role Icon + the Neutral Icon) on your individual map.
+* Find all Capital icons on your individual map.
 Each of them is worth +1 by default.
 * Check any paths attached to it.
 Icons on that path _modify_ the score of that icon, such as doubling it.
-Any Role icon on the path "stops" the path.
+Any Capital on the path "restarts" the path.
 (That is, if the path continues after it, imagine it's a brand new path starting from zero.)
 * Finally, _multiply_ the score of your individual map by the size of your **Province** on the shared map.
-  * Your Province is the group of tiles attached to your Starting Domino, with the same terrain.
+  * Your Province is the group of tiles with your Role's terrain attached to your Starting Domino.
-  * You can grow it as well by building _paths_ to other patches on the shared map with this terrain.
+  * You can grow it as well by building _paths_ to other patches on the shared map with your Role's terrain.

 {{% remark %}}
 In a way, your individual maps are "zoomed-in" versions of your spot in the shared map.
 {{% /remark %}}

+As such, you need each other to complete missions, and their numbers are always about _all the maps (combined)_.
+If your mission requires 5 Military, then you must make sure the Brother of Warfare actually produces at least that amount.
+If you have enough Military for everyone, great!
+If not, the owning Role decides how to distribute the strength they have.

+@TODO: EXAMPLE IMAGE

 FOR EXAMPLE: Say you are Brother of Warfare.